revosystems/slate/source/includes/_flow-integration.md

  action      | `string`   | the action to perform (explained below) data        | `json`     | data required for the action (explained below)

- > The api has a limit of 120 requests every minute so the best practice is to cache for x time the fetched information done with the `getXXX` actions.
+ > The API has a limit of 120 requests every minute so the best practice is to cache for x time the fetched information done with the `getXXX` actions.

 ## Sync